Tourism in Sri Lanka: Heritage

 Heritage tourism involves visiting historical sites.
 Sri Lanka is very rich in pre-historic, proto-historic, and historic monuments, which bespeak its ancient civilization and culture.
 Mainly Buddhism has influenced in the moulding of the cultural heritage of the country.
 The historic period of Sri Lanka proper starts circa 236 B.C. with the introduction of Buddhism to the country by the missionaries sent by the Indian empire Asoka.

 The UNESCO has declared six archaeological and two ecological World Heritage Sites in the country.
 Beside the world heritage sites the government of Sri Lanka has declared a number of archaeological protected sites and monuments within the country.

 Pilgrimage

 Sri Lanka is well known for its rich Buddhist culture as well as other religions.
 Being a religious country, Sri Lanka has many places with religious and historic significance, which attract tourists from all over the world.
-Anuradhapura, Temple of the Tooth, Adam's Peak, Shrine of Our Lady of Madhu and Kataragama, are a few famous religious sites in the island that attract a large number of tourists.
+Anuradhapura, Temple of the Tooth, Adam's Peak, Shrine of Our Lady of Madhu and Kataragama, are a few famous religious sites on the island that attract a large number of tourists.

-The foot pilgrimage called Pada Yatra, which is one of Sri Lanka's oldest traditions, has been practiced for centuries, where the local people from Jaffna come along the East Coast to Kataragama shrine.
+The foot pilgrimage called Pada Yatra, which is one of Sri Lanka's oldest traditions, has been practised for centuries, where the local people from Jaffna come along the East Coast to Kataragama shrine.